 Proper cash management is important to your business.
-When you use bad cash handling practices, you increase your costs, increase your risks, lower efficiency and productivity, and inevitably end up losing out through wasted time, losses, and high expenses.
+Poor cash handling practices increase your costs and your risks, lower efficiency and productivity, and inevitably you end up losing out through wasted time, losses, and high expenses.

 If you’re using any of these bad cash handling practices, it’s time to overhaul your cash management process for the better.